olivierleblanc/interferometric_lensless_imaging/README.md

 Don't hesitate to discuss with me eiter on Github directly or email me at o.leblanc@uclouvain.be.

-``Remarks:``
+> [!NOTE]
-- In the code, you sometimes used the word *diagless* or *dl* that is a synonym of *hollow* matrix.
+In the code, you sometimes used the word *diagless* or *dl* that is a synonym of *hollow* matrix.
 It is related to the debiasing trick explained in the paper.